TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

-   logger1.debug('Quick zephyrs blow, vexing daft Jim.') logger1.info('How quickly daft jumping zebras vex.') logger2.warning('Jail zesty vixen who grabbed pay from quack.') logger2.error('The five boxing wizards jump quickly.')
+   logger1.debug('Quick zephyrs blow, vexing daft Jim.') logger1.info('How quickly daft jumping zebras vex.') logger2.warning('Jail zesty vixen who grabbed pay kutoka quack.') logger2.error('The five boxing wizards jump quickly.')

 When you run this, on the console you will see